 In the past decade or so, the way people search for homes has changed drastically as more and more house-hunters now start their search by looking on one of the major property portals.
 Recent research in the UK showed that 47% of the population had used a property search website during the last 12 months.

 Technology will undoubtedly continue to take away barriers to information, so that portal visitors have even easier and more efficient ways to search for properties that match their requirements.
 Innovations are also changing the role of an estate agent so that the real issue real estate companies need to address is how to be more responsive to potential customers.

 Estate agents are apparently always looking to get more listings but how to find those seller leads on property portals?
 The answer is quite simple: try asking portal visitors if they already have a home that they need to sell before they can buy a new one.

-Customer service is usually the first place we contact if we need more information, want to make a complaint etc. This means that customer service is the main opportunity for service recovery: turning a scratch in Customer Experience into something great.
+Customer service is usually the first place we contact if we need more information or perhaps make a complaint.
+This means that customer service is the main opportunity for service recovery: turning one scratch of customer experience into something great.
 So that the customer ends up feeling more satisfied after the company has solved the problem than if everything had gone as planned in the first place.

 Computer-controlled bots who can communicate with customers.
 That has been the dream of customer service professionals for quite a while now.
 Corporate giants have been testing them since the last decade but so far, we haven't seen them implemented at scale.

 Once again, there's an industry-wide hype around chatbots but this time, that hype will pay off.
 And there are two simple reasons why they will actually make it.

 Live chat has several business benefits, for example, it has proved to be more cost-efficient than other service channels (like the phone).
 Still, none of this is possible without the necessary human resources to provide customers with personal, timely and accurate support.
 That is why one of the most critical considerations when implementing live chat is resourcing.